|

 assessment instruments a professional coach requires are only available

-executive coaches to be trained and mentored in the use of validated,
+executive coaches to be trained in the use of validated,

 reliable psychology-based tools and techniques.
 Read